The Bluetones: 2003–2011: Later career and initial split

+It was later revealed that in September 2006, the band's former tour manager they had since 1994 robbed them of hundreds of thousands of pounds.
+Since he declared himself bankrupt, he faced no issues.
+The band found out after receiving an email the day before they were set to do their nine-date tour.
+It was cancelled since no money for the flights or hotels had been funded.

-In February 2007, the band released BBC Radio Sessions containing tracks recorded for the BBC between 1994 and 2000.
-This was followed in June with their first full live album, Once Upon a Time in West Twelve, recorded at the Shepherd's Bush Empire on 18 November 2005, and was followed on 29 October 2007, by a live DVD of the same concert under the title Beat about the Bush.
+In February 2007, the band released the compilation BBC Radio Sessions containing tracks recorded for BBC sessions between 1994 and 2000.
+This was followed in June with their first full live album, Once Upon a Time in West Twelve, recorded at the Shepherd's Bush Empire in West London on 18 November 2005, and was followed on 29 October 2007, by a live DVD of the same concert under the title Beat about the Bush.
 2007 also saw the release of a compilation album of early demo recordings, entitled The Early Garage Years.
-They also released a DVD under the title Blue Movies, which includes all of their 15 music videos.
+They also released a DVD under the title Blue Movies, which included their first fifteen promotional music videos with exclusive band commentary and additional commentary from Edgar Wright for the videos he directed, and various Top of the Pops performance archives.

-In January 2008, the band began a mini-tour of Scotland, playing five cities (Stirling, Dunfermline, Aberdeen, Glasgow and Edinburgh) in as many nights.
-In May 2008 a ten-date tour covered Cambridge, Whitehaven, Sheffield, Newcastle upon Tyne, Birmingham, London, Bristol, Manchester and Darwen, including one of the last few concerts at the Astoria.
+In January 2008, the band began a mini-tour of Scotland, playing the five cities, Stirling, Dunfermline, Aberdeen, Glasgow and Edinburgh, in as many nights.
+In May 2008, a ten-date tour covered Cambridge, Whitehaven, Sheffield, Newcastle upon Tyne, Birmingham, London, Bristol, Manchester and Darwen, including one of the last few concerts at the Astoria.
 They also played a gig with Dodgy on 17 May 2009, at a secret London venue, to benefit the homelessness charity Crisis, as part of the charity's 'Hidden Gigs' campaign against hidden homelessness.